kipu23/ping/README.md

 ## Creating the code

 ### Create MongoDb database
 We create the database with docker.
-As it is not really the application, only the database, we put it into the \env\database directory.
+As it is not really the application, only the database, we put it into the */env/database* directory.

-- create a directory named *env\database*
+- create a directory named *env/database*
 - create a file named *Dockerfile*
 - search for the latest image on hub.docker.com, and edit Dockerfile

-As we need the database for the development, we create a docker-compose-dev.yaml file, to be able to create a develompment environment with a running database.
+As we need the database for the development, we create a *docker-compose-dev.yaml* file, to be able to create a develompment environment with a running database.

 - create *docker-compose-dev.yaml*
 - create a *mongo-init.js* as well, to be able to create custom user/pass and collection

 ### Create MS
 Now, we should create the microservice with the business logic.
 We do this based on the following tutorial from microsoft: https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mongo-app?view=aspnetcore-3.1&tabs=visual-studio